• Frequently Asked Questions

 |Why is there no Work-Study award listed on my student bill?

 Work-Study awards are earned by working for eligible employers and collecting paychecks up to the amount of the award.
-To look for a Work-Study job, go to Student Employment Office website.
-Contact employers directly for interviews.
-Once you have a Work-Study job, it may take up to a month to receive your Work-Study funds (in the form of a paycheck).
-For more information, see our Work-Study & Other Jobs page and visit the Student Employment Office website.
+To look for a Work-Study job, visit the Student Employment Office website and contact employers directly for interviews.
+Once you have secured a Work-Study job, it may take up to one month to receive your Work-Study funds (in the form of a paycheck).
+For more information, visit our Work-Study & Other Jobs page and visit the Student Employment Office website.

 |What percentage of students receive aid at U-M?